TuxPowered42/system-design/README.md

 ### IPv4

-The original Internet Protocol is IPv4 which uses a 32-bit numeric dot-decimal notation that only allows for around 4 billion IP addresses.
+The legacy Internet Protocol is IPv4 which uses a 32-bit numeric dot-decimal notation that only allows for around 4 billion IP addresses.
 Initially, it was more than enough but as internet adoption grew we needed something better.

 _Example: `102.22.192.181`_

 ### IPv6

-IPv6 is a new protocol that was introduced in 1998.
+IPv6 is the current protocol that was introduced in 1998.
 Deployment commenced in the mid-2000s and since the internet users have grown exponentially, it is still ongoing.

 This new protocol uses 128-bit alphanumeric hexadecimal notation.
 This means that IPv6 can provide about ~340e+36 IP addresses.
 That's more than enough to meet the growing demand for years to come.